harshraizada/Company-SinaLite-Tweet-Sentiment-Analysis/README.md

-# Sinalite Tweets Analysis
+# Company (SinaLite) Tweet Sentiment Analysis
-In this brief Project I am trying to understand the polarity pattern in Sinalite tweets and also to identify the most talked words in their tweets.
+In this brief Project I am trying to understand the polarity of company (SinaLite) tweets and also to identify the most talked words in their tweets.